avuko/randori/README.md

 Nothing can stop you from using this tool -or tools like this- for evil/stupid.
-Please consider that those "boxes" you hope to be "popping" when you use any of the tools infosec provides, belong to actual people.
+Please consider that those "boxes" you hope to be "popping" when you use any of the tools infosec provides, belong to real people.

-Don't be an asshat.
+Have some compassion.
+Or if that is too complicated, just don't be an asshat.